Very Large Array: ngVLA upgrade

+The ngVLA will be ten times more sensitive than the old VLA and ten times more sensitive than ALMA.
+It will operate at 1.2-116 GHz.
+A prototype antenna was produced by the German company mtex antenna technology in Schkeuditz, Saxony and panels made by CONCAD in Walldürn.
+The prototype dish was installed on its pedestal on February 6, 2025.

+A project led by the University of Würzburg will build the Wetterstein Millimeter Telescope (WMT) on top of the Zugspitze, near the Schneefernerhaus.
+The new radio telescope will be part of the ngVLA, as the German contribution to the ngVLA.
+The WMT will also be able to do observations on its own.

 Tourism

 The VLA is located between the towns of Magdalena and Datil, about 50 mi west of Socorro, New Mexico.
 U.S. Route 60 passes east–west through the complex.

 The VLA site is open to visitors with paid admission.
 A visitor center houses a small museum, theater, and a gift shop.
 A self-guided walking tour is available, as the visitor center is not staffed continuously.
 Visitors unfamiliar with the area are warned that there is little food on site, or in the sparsely populated surroundings; those unfamiliar with the high desert are warned that the weather is quite variable, and can remain cold into April.
 For those who cannot travel to the site, the NRAO created a virtual tour of the VLA called the VLA Explorer.

 The VLA site was previously closed to visitors from March 2020 through October 2022.

-In popular culture

-The VLA has appeared repeatedly in popular culture since its construction.